Analiese Gregory: The World-Renowned ‘Sustainable Cooking’ Chef Who Hunts, Fishes, and Cooks in the Wild

 Analiese Gregory featured in South China Morning Post

-But it’s this dedication to sustainable cooking and unmatchable curiosity for cooking from the wild that makes Analiese Gregory one of the most intriguing chefs of her generation, and maybe even the world’s best chef.
+But it’s this dedication to sustainable cooking and unmatchable curiosity about cooking from the wild that makes Analiese Gregory, who led the acclaimed restaurant Franklin, one of the most intriguing chefs of her generation and maybe even the world’s best chef.

 From haute cuisine to farmhouse living